 After a 3 weeks maceration, the wine is then aged in Burgundian oak barrels of 225l and in small capacity casks for approximately 18 months.
 After a light filtration, the wine is bottled.

-The robe is ruby purple highlights, of moderate intensity.
+The robe is ruby red with purple highlights, of good intensity.
 The disk is bright, limpid and transparent.
 The wine shows youth.

-The onset in the mouth is moderately ample, dense.
+The onset in the mouth is moderately ample, slender.
 The alcohol support is full-bodied.
-The wine evolves on a medium of marked vivacicy, with a slight sparkling note.
-The range of flavours in in line with that of the nose, dominated by red fruits (blackberry, redcurrant, blackcurrant and the cherry preserved in brandy), and flowers (rose).
-The tannin is delicate and ripe.
-We can taste a slight astringency.
-The finish has a good length, 7-8 caudalies, and a fine and persistent liveliness.
-The balance of this wine is very elegant.
-A classy Pinot Noir.
-Congratulations on this first one very well done.
+The wine evolves on a medium of fine vivacity, with a slight sparkling note.
+The range of flavours is in line with that of the nose, dominated by this ambitious maturation, finely toasted ; with hints of vanilla, where good quality red fruits (raspberry, cherry, blackcurrant) are expressed.
+The woody tannin develops a caressing astringency and the finish has a good length, 7-8 caudalies, persistent astringency and a delicate vivacity.
+The slender and precise balance shows a juvenile woody smell, still marked.
+The rape and bright fruit brings sophistication and freshness.
+Patience is key.

 Technical sheet by M. Pascal Leonetti